 With our proprietary technology, we originate 99.9% of our lending transactions in less than six seconds, while maintaining a consistently low Cost of Risk.
-We incentivize consumers and merchants to prepay any finance products prior to contractual maturity without penalty, which helps to drive frequency of transactions.
-We lend only in local currency and we fund our financing products mainly using Kaspi Deposits, which are primarily local currency savings accounts.
-As we add more opportunities to transact with the Kaspi.kz Super App, consumers typically keep more of their deposits with us.
+We lend only in local currency and we fund our financing products mainly using deposit products, which were predominantly denominated in Tenge (91% as of December 31, 2024).